 You will need some ski lessons to get you started.
 Here in Meribel, there are loads of ski schools to choose from, all offering lessons in English - commonly from native speakers.

 Meribel ski slopes are often very wide, which is ideal as you progress onto blue pistes.
-The hardest part about skiing is turning.
+The hardest part about learning to ski is turning.
 On a wide slope, you have plenty of time to plan your next turn.

 On the back of your lift pass, you will find some of the most beginner-friendly slopes, so start by sticking to these.
 Also, your lessons will introduce you to some of the easier pistes.
 In the afternoon, why not try out a handy route which we call The Green Triangle.

 You will need to buy specialist ski clothing.
-A ski jacket and salopettes (trousers), base layers, mid-layers (fleece), ski gloves, ski socks, leggings/long-johns, goggles.
-Helmet can be bought or hired.
+A ski jacket and salopettes (trousers), base layers, mid-layers (fleece), ski gloves, ski socks, leggings/long johns, goggles.
+A helmet can be bought or hired.

 Meribel centre is served by five main ski lifts which all depart from the same area, called La Chaudanne.
 It's a natural meeting place for groups, and it gives access to all of Meribel's amazing skiing.
 Here you will find the main lift pass office, a kindergarten and ski schools, plus the most famous bars and restaurants.